Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 draft: false
 weight: 10
 ---
 Marketplace has the ability to create and track usage of custom units.
 These custom units may also be used in a Product Plan Quota.
-To enable the tracking of the usage and associating it to a proper quota the Discovery and Traceability agents have been enhanced to connect to a custom metric reporting service that may be implemented to provide this information.
+To enable the tracking of the usage and associating it to a proper quota, the Discovery and Traceability agents have been enhanced to connect to a custom metric reporting service that may be implemented to provide this information.

 {{< alert title="Note" color="primary" >}}
 This functionality requires agents that have been built with SDK version 1.1.104 or newer.